 When was the last time you really checked your mattress?

 You are going to be surprised by lots of stains and a rather unpleasant smell.
 Even if you use a mattress protector, you still want to get rid of any urine smells.
 With the help of a bit of borax, you will quickly see the suede smell go away, and to clean up any urine stains check out this guide on proper mattress care.

 Using a pillowcase to dust your fan blades can save you from a lot of hassle and a lot of dust everywhere.
 The pillowcase makes dusting easy and will catch a lot of the dust before it falls on the floor or your bed or whatever that fan is hovering over.
 It won’t catch 100% of the dust though, so you’ll still need to sweep up after, but it won’t make nearly as much mess.

 Walls need to be washed too!
 But they can be a daunting task.
 All you need is soap and water, and a cloth, and you can get those walls clean without ruining the paint.
 Here’s how.
 Make sure you are being careful around the switch plates because you don’t want to get water in the wiring behind the plate.

 And while we are on the subject of walls, you should be cleaning those switch plates too.
 But don’t clean the switch plates while they are on the wall.
 They are hard to clean thoroughly that way, and you risk getting water in the wiring.
-Instead, carefully remove them before you clean.
+Instead, carefully remove them before you clean them.
 Check out this how-to for exactly how to clean and replace those switch plates.